This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Ella and I got some more henna done and Paul made friends with a shopkeeper.
 He told him about his two teenage children and the marks they had achieved.
 His son wants to be an engineer, but needs to bring his marks up.
 His daughter has strong marks, but when Paul asked what she wanted to study, he replied simply that she would get married after she graduated.
 This is typical in Rajasthan where over 50% of girls are married before they are 18.

-Ella has written a lovely post all about our amazing camel experience in the Thar desert of Rajasthan (which we will publish in the next few weeks).
+Ella has written a lovely post all about our amazing camel experience in the Thar desert of Rajasthan.
 This will definitely go down as one of our highlights of this trip as it was absolutely magical sleeping under the stars in the desert.
 We rode the camels out to some gorgeous dunes, where we had cold drinks awaiting us.
 The kids frolicked in the sand and we chatted away with the nice couple that we were with.
 After sunset and dinner, the guides set up lovely cot beds for us and we watched the constellations, before eventually falling asleep.

 In the morning, we were greeted with a hot cup of chai in bed, breakfast and after the camels were found, we rode for another hour.
 It was an awesome trip that we booked through Wanderlust Guesthouse in Jaisalmer.